asilx/CarND-Advanced-Lane-Lines/Advanced_Lane_Finding_Writeup.md

    Gradients are obtained by getting sobel in both x- and y-axes.
 Then, combining them together by finding  their absolute value and directions
    Color threshold is done in 'S' channel of HLS coding
-* Apply a perspective transform to rectify binary image ("birds-eye view") (Example image: /output_images/straight_lines1_warped.jpg) y_bottom = 720 y_top = 450
+* Apply a perspective transform to rectify binary image ("birds-eye view") (Example image: /output_images/straight_lines1_warped.jpg)

+   y_bottom = 720

+   y_top = 450

    src_x1 = 240

    zoom_out_factor = 0.55

    dest_x1 = src_x1 + (src_x2 - src_x1) * (1- zoom_out_factor) / 2

    dest_x2 = src_x2 - (src_x2 - src_x1) * (1- zoom_out_factor) / 2
 * Detect lane pixels using histograms and fit a curve using sliding windows technique.
 (Example image: /output_images/straight_lines1_windows.jpg)
    The first step  to split the histogram into two sides, one for each lane line The next step is to set a few hyperparameters related to our sliding windows, and set them up to iterate across the binary activations in the image.

+ ### Lane Finding Pipeline for Videos
+ (Output video: /output_images/project_video.mp4)

+ * Lane class created to save characteristics of the left and right lane detections
+ * Extract the very first frame and apply "Lane Finding Pipeline for Images" to it in order to get first lane polynomials using window technique
+ * Then, in a loop, access every frame of the video.
+For each,
+ * Apply distortion correction
+ * Obtain the binary threshold image
+ * Transform the binary threshold to bird's eye view
+ * Detect lanes and fit polynomials  based  the former polynomial with to defining a search range (+/- 50 pixels)
+ * Transform back the binary threshold to original view
+ * Measure curvature and distances in metric systen

+ ### Discussion
+ * The system would crash if it does not find lanes in the very first frame
+ * The system would crash if there is extreme weather conditions such as snow and fog.
+ * The system may crash in hard turns
+ * The system may crash in bad lightning and different shadings